 The Enertwin appears to consist of an oil lubricated turbocharger type gas turbine with a small high speed alternator built between the compressor and the turbine.
 A static recuperator is also added and a boiler for water heating.

-A Northampton based motor-sport company Delta Motor-sport has released a picture of a small approximately 15Kw microturbine unit for use as an EV range extender.
+A Northampton based motor-sport company Delta Motor-sport (Cosworth) has released a picture of a small approximately 15Kw microturbine unit for use as an EV range extender.
 A UK government sponsored project known as MiTRE - Micro Turbine Range Extender.
 A potential rival to the Bladon Jets unit perhaps?

 The Volvo Environmental Concept Car (ECC).
 Circa 1992 was well ahead of it’s time adopting the turbine recharged battery configuration.
 One of many problems was the lack of battery capacity so it would have been a mostly turbine energy source vehicle.
 In 1992 a very futuristic design now familiar as the Volvo V70.